waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Root Hypotheses**: If stuck, re-evaluate the base assumption.
 The fake Director likely has the Basement Key needed for the Underground.
 ## Tower Progress
 - Floors 1F-4F: Accessible areas cleared.
-- 5F: Battling fake Director (Rocket Executive).
-Defeated 4/5 Pokemon (Koffing x3, Weezing).
-Facing last Pokemon: Koffing #4 (Lv30).
-Goal: Basement Key.
+- 5F: Defeated Fake Director (Rocket Executive).
+Obtained BASEMENT KEY.
+Real Director is in the Underground Warehouse (far end of the Underground).
+Goal: Use Basement Key at (18, 6) in Goldenrod Underground.